 EDTE 372.
 Anthropology of Education.
 Applies educational anthropology to the cultural context of schooling, including factors contributing to social inequality and the conditions necessary for social justice.
 Introduction to a wide array of topics, including the "embeddedness" of classrooms as contact zones, curricular differentiation, classroom instruction, identity formation, and peer influence from a multiplicity of theoretical, substantive, methodological, and political perspectives, providing credential candidates the opportunity for personal reflection and professional growth.
 Prerequisite: Acceptance into the Sacramento State Single Subject Teaching Credential Program.
 Enrollment in semester one.
-3 units.
+Units: 3.0.

 EDTE 373A.
-Assessment Center Laboratory I. Individualized support for the infusion of technology into field experiences.
+Assessment Center Laboratory I. Individualized support for the infusion of technology into teaching.
 Support for students as they build an electronic portfolio.
-Through consultation with field supervisors/liaisons, assessment center instructor will also provide individualized support for the completion of the TPA tasks.
-Prerequisite: Admission to the Single Subject Credential Program.
-Enrollment in semester one.
-Graded Credit/No Credit.
-2 units.
+Prerequisite: Admission to the Single Subject Credential Program, EDTE 331.
+Corequisite: Enrollment in Semester 1 of the Single Subject Credential Program, EDTE 331.
+Graded: Credit / No Credit.
+Units: 1.0.

 EDTE 373B.
 Assessment Center Laboratory II.
 Individualized support for the infusion of technology into field experiences.
 Support for students as they build an electronic portfolio.
 Through consultation with field supervisors/liaisons, assessment center instructor will also provide individualized support for the completion of the TPA tasks.
 Prerequisite: Admission to the Single Subject Credential Program.
 Enrollment in semester two.
-Graded Credit/No Credit.
-2 units.
+Graded: Credit / No Credit.
+Units: 2.0.

 EDTE 381.
 Student Teaching Seminar-Phase II.
 Student teacher centered course designed in a problem solving format focused primarily on the needs and alternative solutions to being a successful Phase II student teacher.
 Student teachers will address issues such as beginning teaching, classroom management, survival strategies, student evaluation, preparation for Phase 3 student teaching.
 Prerequisite: Successful completion of Phase I with current Phase 2 student teaching assignment.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.

 EDTE 382.
 Seminar: Single Subject Student Teaching, Phase III.
 Role of the student teacher in the secondary school is the primary focus of this seminar, paying particular attention to the discussion of problems and issues facing credential candidates during their final steps in preparing for teaching.
 Note: Open only to students in Phase II and III of the Single Subject Preparation program.
-Graded Credit/No Credit.
-2 units.
+Graded: Credit / No Credit.
+Units: 2.0.

 EDTE 383.
 Secondary School English and Speech.
 Curriculum, methods and materials of teaching English at the secondary level; analysis of the implications of research, student development and demonstration of methods and materials.
 Articulated with student teaching and should be taken the same semester.
-3 units.
+Units: 3.0.